CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 <details>
 <summary><b>Aside: Learning vs Grades</b></summary>

 When you take a class, you have two goals:
 * Learn the material.
 * Get a good grade.

 Learning the material is necessary to be able to do things with the material in the future.
-Grade are what people use as a metric of how well someone knows the material.
+Grades are what people use as a metric of how well someone knows the material.

 They are related, but they are not the same thing.

 Given how fundamental the material in this course is, we want people to be able to dedicate their time and energy to actually learning the material;
-not have is siphoned away my the extra concerns imposed by optimising grades.
+not have it siphoned away by the extra concerns imposed by optimising grades.

-So we've simplified the grading scale to hopefully have less of a nagging effect of the sub-conscious, and we've made it assignments can be retried until understanding is achieved.
+So we've simplified the grading scale to hopefully have less of a nagging effect of the sub-conscious, and we've made it so that assignments can be retried until understanding is achieved.

 However, this puts a burden of trust/responsibility on you.